 Make sure to read reviews of the airline and specific aircraft you are flying.
 Those two factors can change the experience between the two cabins quite substantially.
 In our experience, Seat Guru is a great place to start this research.
 But be sure to page through our extensive airline reviews as well.

-Whether you are flying in business class or first class, you can generally expect a multicourse meal plated on actual dishware and drinks served in real glassware.
-When it comes to food, the quality depends on which airline you’re flying – much like many of the other differences we’ve highlighted.
+Whether you are flying in business class or first class, you can generally expect a multicourse meal plated on actual dishware and beverages served in real glassware.
+When it comes to food, the quality depends on which airline you're flying – much like many of the other differences we've highlighted.

+In Japan Airlines business class, the meal was absolutely incredible.
 Yet Japan Airlines first class took that amazing meal and made it even better with more than seven different courses – each plated beautifully, each tastier than the last.
-Oh, and a $600 bottle of champagne sure didn’t hurt, either.
+Oh, and a $600 bottle of champagne sure didn't hurt, either.

 And that underscores one of the most important differences between first class and business class when it comes to food and drink: On airlines that offer both cabins, they save the absolute best for first class flyers.
 The best food, the best drinks, the best desserts, and the best service.

-On many airlines including Emirates, Etihad, Qatar Airways, Japan Airlines, and more, first-class passengers often have the option for caviar service.
-That’s something you won’t find in business class.
+On many airlines including Emirates, Etihad, Qatar Airways, Japan Airlines, Lufthansa, and more, first-class passengers often have the option for caviar service.
+That's something you won't find in business class.

-Finally, while both business and first-class passengers will be provided with complimentary alcohol, most airlines reserve their most expensive and exclusive offerings for first-class passengers.
-That’s true whether you are drinking champagne, wine, or spirits.
+Finally, while both business and first class passengers will be provided with complimentary alcohol, most airlines reserve their most expensive and exclusive offerings for first-class passengers.
+That's true whether you are drinking champagne, wine, or spirits.

 For example, Japan Airlines first class passengers can sip on $600 bottles of Salon champagne.
 In Emirates First Class, you can get a vintage bottle of Dom Perignon.